In Sanskrit: samantabhadracarya pranidhana

 All these I openly lay bare before you.

-I lift up my heart and rejoice in all positive potential
+I lift up my heart and rejoice in all merit

 Of the Buddhas and bodhisattvas in ten directions,